 Central College is firmly committed to the philosophy that a study abroad experience can be valuable for those who do not have a mastery of a second language.
-The college maintains four programs in Europe, one in Mexico, one in China, and a summer program in Kenya.
+The College maintains four programs in Europe, one in Mexico and one in China.
 Students may spend a semester or full academic year on the European or Mexico programs.
 The China program is available only during the spring semester.